Metacoda/idsync-utils/docs/topics/idsp.md

 ## Multiple (Hybrid) Identity Sync Profiles

 In more complex environments there might be a need to synchronise SAS identities from multiple independant sources.
-Hybrid Identity Sync Profiles are available in situations where is not possible to obtain all required SAS identities using a single Identity Sync Profile.
+Hybrid Identity Sync Profiles, available since Metacoda Plug-ins 6.01 R1, can be used in situations where is not possible to obtain all required SAS identities using a single Identity Sync Profile.

 If you were to try to simply use multiple IDSPs in sequence, the identities that were added by the first IDSP would be deleted by the processing of the second IDSP.
 This is why we need a hybrid IDSP